bssrdev/wilderhood/_wildart/2015-11-14-Asian-Koel.markdown

 </p>

 <p>
 Young ones mimick the call of crows, they also resemble crows, when crows are away female koel feeds her young ones.
 When they reach 3-4 weeks, young ones are ready to take flight, either they are chased out by the crows or fly away on their own.
 Young ones resemble the male koel for about 1 and half month and then the white patterns appear on the body for the females.
-They compete for space with Common Myna, Common House Crow, Southern Coucal, etc. Black kites in urban setup and other birds of prey fancy the koel in their diet.
+They compete for space with <a href="{{ site.baseurl }}/wildart/2015-10-12-Common-Myna.html" target="_blank">Common Myna</a>, Common House Crow, <a href="{{ site.baseurl }}/wildart/2015-08-31-SouthernCoucal.html" target="_blank">Southern Coucal</a>, etc. <a href="{{ site.baseurl }}/wildart/2015-09-28-Black-Kite.html" target="_blank">Black kites</a> in urban setup and other birds of prey fancy the koel in their diet.
 </p>

 <p>